Pylons-tech/pylons-testnet/Pylons-testnet-2.md

    ```

-6. Add the Peers in `~/.pylons/config/config.toml and post your seed to the validator chat
+6. Add the Peers in `~/.pylons/config/config.toml and post your peer to the validator chat, and clear any old seeds in the config file.

    ```shell
     Peers: